 Get creative and you'll find that you'll never get bored of this dressing!

 How to Store Homemade Tahini Dressing

 This dressing is best stored in a sealable jar in the fridge.
-Thanks to the lemon juice, it should last for about a week.
+Thanks to the lemon juice, the basic, sweet and miso variations of this dressing should last for about a week.

 Best Uses for Tahini Dressing

 I love having some variation of this homemade lemon tahini dressing on hand because it seems to go so well with a bunch of different meals.

 Below I'll share some of our favorite ways to use tahini dressing.

 - Condiment for wraps and sandwiches